Why Inventory Management Matters for Small Businesses

 -

-Negotiate for better pricing and flexible terms
+Negotiate better pricing and flexible terms

 -